-We entered into various contracts with Tenova (and subsidiaries), a company controlled by San Faustin, for the provision of furnaces, spare parts, accessories and related services for our facilities.
-Supplies received amounted to \$8 million in 2022 and \$1 million in 2021.
+We entered into various contracts with Tenova (or certain of its subsidiaries), a company controlled by San Faustin, for the provision of furnaces, spare parts, accessories and related services for our facilities.
+Supplies received amounted to \$19 million in 2023, \$8 million in 2022 and \$1 million in 2021.